35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 ### Conclusion - effective monitoring

 Southwark Law Centre's intervention comes just after the Local Goverment and Social Care Ombudsman ruled that Southwark had an effective monitoring system for the delivery of affordable and social rented housing.
 The size of these rents tell a different story.
-Registered providers are labelling homes as social rented, but charging rents above the rent cap and then adding wildly varying service charges on top.
+Registered providers are letting social rent homes at rents way above the rent cap and then adding wildly varying service charges on top.
+Many are also wrongly advertised as 'market related rent', not 'social rent'.

 To its credit, Southwark does not seem to be doing this, with the result that what the social tenant can pay for the same sized flat is dramatic - a three-bed  on Southwark's Adrian Court costing £174.03 incl, whereas the same on Elephant Park can costs £281.20.

 it should not need saying that what counts for the tenant is the total amount that they have to find at the end of th week, whether it is called 'rent' or 'servive charge' is irrelevant from this point of view.